Balance Disorder Treatment

 Vomiting, diarrhea, and increased heart rate or blood pressure may also accompany these symptoms.

-Causes of Balance Disorders
+What are the Causes of Balance Disorders?

 The symptoms of many balance disorders start suddenly, with no obvious cause.
 However, a balance disorder is often the result of another underlying medical condition.
 These medical conditions usually affect the visual, vestibular or general sensory systems, or the brain.
 Balance disorders may also be caused by: